What Not To Write About In A College Application Essay

 Even if your student is very passionate about the topic, that doesn’t mean it’s good essay material.
 After all, your student can’t predict which admissions officer will read their essay.
 If the admissions committee disagrees with your student’s perspective, they may not accept them into the incoming class even if the content is well-written.

 In general, when it comes to college admissions essay topics to avoid, it’s best to steer clear of anything sensitive, controversial, or taboo.
+Discussing drug use, arrests, or sexual activity can raise concerns about judgment.
 While your student may perceive this as playing it safe, it’s crucial to remember that their goal is to gain admission.
 As a result, they need to focus on subjects that increase their odds of making that happen.

 It is important to note that what qualifies as sensitive may vary depending on the school your student wants to attend.
 For example, while discussing a religious topic may not be recommended for most colleges, if your student is applying to a university with a religious affiliation, discussing faith may be acceptable, depending on the angle they take.